 Role: Isabel Actor: Mrs Platt

-Afterpiece Title: The Witch of the Wood; or, The Nutting Girls
+Afterpiece Title: The Witch of the Wood or The Nutting Girls

 Performance Comment: Characters by Incledon, Fawcett, Powel, Mrs Mountain, Mrs Davenport, Mrs Martyr.
 Cast from Songs (H. Macleish, 1796): Woodville-Incledon; Quickset-Fawcett; Quash-Powel; Patty-Mrs Mountain; Dame Hazlenut-Mrs Davenport; Kitty-Mrs Martyr; Larpent MS also lists: Jerry-; Villagers-; Officers-.